YosysHQ/apicula/doc/commandstructure.md

 `0x68` `0x00` `0x00` `0x00` `0x00` `0x00` `0x00` `0x00` - end of the slot block

+## BSRAM init (GW5A)
+The data for initialising BSRAM in chips up to the GW5A series is a single continuous array containing data for all BSRAM elements in the entire chip and located immediately after the description of the main grid fuse - in fact, it is simply a continuation of the main matrix, with no separator bytes.

+It's a completely different story in the GW5A series, where initialisation data is only specified for elements that are actually used*.
+Therefore, we will need commands to specify where to place the initialisation data in the chip.
+These commands operate on vertical blocks 256 bits wide as units.

+`0x12` (or `0x92` when `bit_crc_check` not set) `0x00` `0x00` `0x00` - start of description of one or more consecutive blocks.

+`0x70` `0x00` `0x00` index_lsb index_msb 0*index - The index of the first block.

+Blocks are numbered from zero, but you cannot take the first two because they simply do not exist.
+Here is a fragment of the beginning of the 10th row of the chip grid (rows with BSRAM).
+Before we get to the letter B, which symbolises BSRAM, we have cells with IO and cells with routing wires.

+dat.grid.rows[10] = [1RRRRBbbBbbBb...

+The tail contains a zero byte repeated index times.
+The theory is that the receiving mechanism in the chip is not that complex and it uses every zero byte to shift some internal position for recording further data.

+`0x4e` `0x80` count_lsb count_msb - number of consecutive blocks.
+Specifies data for how many 256-byte blocks follow next.

+Next comes the actual data for the BSRAM blocks, with 256 lines per block.
+At the end of each line there are two CRC bytes and 6 bytes of `0xff`.

+18 * `0xff` two bytes CRC - end of description of one sequence of blocks.

+* This is true to a certain extent — if there is both used and unused BSRAM in a single block, the data for the entire block is still unloaded.

 ## Other commands

 Command always followed by 3 “option” bytes, usually `0x00` except for “load config”, like ECP5 commands